Natetgmaxwell/ntgm/src/site/notes/Sources/Books/@jamesdinicolantonio2021WinAchievePeak.md

 > [!quote-yellow] (Page 198) yellow
 >
 > Space your protein 3-5 hours apart Consume around 30-40 g of protein 1-3 hours before bed to offset the catabolic effects of the overnight fast.
 Casein protein has the most evidence prior to bedtime due to its slower release.
-> When doing resistance training, consume 1.6-2.2 g/kg of protein distributed across 3-4 meals Implement glycine supplementation
+> When doing resistance training, consume 1.6-2.2 g/kg of protein distributed across 3-4 meals Implement [[Cards/Glycine\|glycine]] supplementation
 >
 { #KHKURWZIaJ3CKUZ5Vp198}